The-Aether-Team/The-Aether/docs/references/COMMITS.md

 It is recommended that you read up on the [Conventional Commits  website](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) first, then this file will help clarify how it relates to development.

 ## Types
-The Aether project uses the following types for its commits:
+The Aether project uses the following types for its commits, based on what version number a commit would increase.

+If a commit or PR falls under multiple types, it should attempt to be split up if there are contents not dependent on each other.
+If that's not possible, choose the highest relevant type for the changes.

 ### Updates Minor Version
 1. `update:` Bumps dependency versions (Minecraft, Forge, etc.).